 Scholarship & Fellowship Opportunities

-ESF Diversity Scholarships
+ESF Undergraduate Diversity Scholarships

 Government grants and scholarships are also available through the Federal Bureau of Indian Affairs and the New York State Department of Education.
-More information about these and other financial assistance programs for Native American students can be obtained through ESF's Office of Financial Aid and Scholarships, and online at: Scholarship, Fellowship, and Grant Programs.
-Native students at ESF also benefit from the support services of the Office of Multicultural Affairs and the Center for Native Peoples and the Environment.
+More information about these and other financial assistance programs for Native American students can be obtained through ESF's Office of Financial Aid and Scholarships.
+Native students at ESF also benefit from the support services of the Office of Inclusion, Diversity and Equity and the Center for Native Peoples and the Environment.

 Graduate Fellowship in Forest Ecology and Climate Change in Tribal and Research Forests